 This course covers addition, subtraction, multiplication, and division of whole numbers, fractions, mixed numerals, and decimals; square roots, percents, and applications of arithmetic to include ratio and proportion; some pre-algebra topics; and measurement to include area and volume.
+This course or its equivalents satisfy the prerequisite for Math 101.
+The course is offered in two additional modes: in a self-paced mode in the Math Lab (Math 95XY), and in a twosemester lecture/discussion mode (Math 95AB).
 Can also be offered in a distance learning format.